-There is currently no cure for this disorder, however remission does occur.
+There is currently no cure or single treatment for this disorder, however remission does occur.
 In addition, many symptoms will lessen in intensity over time.

-Medications such as antidepressants, mood stabilizers, anti-psychotics, and anxiolytics are often used to treat symptoms.
-There is however no “one pill” solution for bpd.
+Medications such as antidepressants, mood stabilizers, atypical anti-psychotics, and anxiolytics are used to treat symptoms.

-Borderline personality disorder also responds well to talk therapy, particularly cognitive behavioral therapy and DBT (dialectical behavioral therapy.)
+Borderline personality disorder also responds well to talk therapy, particularly cognitive behavioral therapy and a newer type of therapy known as DBT (dialectical behavioral therapy.)